FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 Meet the Full Life Team

-Ginny H. Mills, MAEd, LCMHC-S, LCAS, CCS, CEO
+Ginny H. Mills, MAEd, LCMHC-S, LCAS, CCS, Founder

 It has been my privilege for 30+ years to walk with individuals and families affected by drug use – their own or that of someone they love.
 Although I'm credentialed as an "addiction specialist," a better description of me would be "hope specialist."
 I help frustrated, exhausted, and terrified parents find answers and hope, despite watching their children spiral downward because of drug use.
 They know that nothing else is working, but they refuse to give up.
 I work collaboratively with parents while also educating, equipping, and inspiring parents to respond wisely (rather than to react instinctively) to their drug-using son or daughter.